jnaraja/TonalUIAssignment/README.md

 # Tonal UI Coding Activity

-This is a coding acticity given by Tonal that allows a user to input a label for strength assessment and weight in lbs!
+This is a coding activity given by Tonal that allows a user to input a label and weight in lbs for strength assessment!

 Time spent: **8** hours